NZS-USYD/CySec-Project-3-/Red Team: Summary of Operations.md

   Fig. 8: Attempt of SSH into `192.168.1.110` as **michael** is successful.

 Now using previously gained knowledge, investigate the `/var/www/html/wordpress` directory for possible weak links in the wordpress webserver.
+The command `ls -l` lists all the files available in the `/var/www/html/wordpress` directory.
+However, `wordpress.config` seems to be point of interest.